 Dear Veteran Mom Me,

 The next couple of years will be tough.
-You’ll feel like you will never have your shit together…again…or ever!
+You’ll feel like you will never have your stuff together…again…or ever!
 Your kids will get hurt and you will feel like the worst mom ever.
 Sh-t gets real.
 But things get better.
 They always get better.
 You’ll walk through fire again…and again…and again—but you get through it, stronger every time.

 You will meet many guardian angels throughout the way, in many different forms: just be open to it, to all of it.